RealOrangeOne/theorangeone.net-legacy/content/wall-of-sheep/LanSchool.md

 ---
 title: LanSchool
-slug: LanSchool
 summary: The tool of choice of my college to monitor students usage of computers.
-Turns out it's not particularly robust!
+Turns out it's not particularly secure!
 ---

-LanSchool is the software of choice for my college to monitor and control computer usage.
+LanSchool was the software of choice for my college to monitor and control computer usage.
 It allows teachers to see students screens, interact with them, and even block certain functionality like the internet and removable storage.
-My secondary school had a system much like this, but they weren't as active in using it.

 By far the worst feature of LanSchool was the screen blocking.
-At will, a teacher could show an overlay on your screen, usually consisting of test saying _"Eyes front"_ etc. The problem with this pop up was there was no way to hide it, it just appeared suddenly and forced you to stop using your computer.
-This tool had to be stopped!
+At will, a teacher could show an overlay on your screen, usually consisting of test saying _"Eyes front"_ etc. There was no way to hide this product, it just appeared suddenly and forced you to stop using your computer.

-Within a few weeks of realising this tool, A friend of mine discovered how to get around it in a really primitive way: simply unplugging the ethernet.
+Within a few weeks, A friend of mine discovered how to get around it in a really primitive way: just unplugging the ethernet.
 It's rather incredible this worked, but it had some problems:

 - It took around 10 seconds after disconnect before the screen was restored, not a major problem, but still annoying.
 - With all documents and programs bring stored on the network, you couldn't access any programs and documents you didn't already have open.
 - When you reconnect the cable, the screen returns to the state of everyone else.
 - Your computer would suddenly disappear from the list of machines on the teachers screen.
 If they were observant, they'd notice!

 This solution worked, but wasn't ideal.
-Another solution was to log out (using the `ctrl + alt + delete` shortcut, which worked for some reason), and log in again.
+Another solution was to log out (using the `ctrl + alt + delete` shortcut, which still worked for some reason), and log in again.
 Our network was slow, so sometimes it wasn't worth the wait if your screens were only disabled for a short period of time.
-However the main problem with this was the fact it didn't always work, only around 30% of the time.
+However the main issue was that it didn't always work, only around 30% of the time.

 #### The best fix